POTS Syndrome – A Firsthand Tale of POTS Symptoms Unnoticed

 SYNDROME – Condition Characterized By An Associated Set of Symptoms

 This diagnosis criteria measures the heart rate spike upon standing.
-A normal heart rate would typically rise by only a small amount.
-A POTS heart rate suddenly spikes upon standing from a seated position to counter blood pooling in the legs and feet.
-This core POTS diagnosis makes sense – but not everyone experiencing this phenomenon will pinpoint their heart rate rising to an undiagnosed chronic illness.
+A normal heart rate should rise by only a small amount.
+A POTS heart rate suddenly spikes to counter blood pooling in the legs and feet.

 What Does POTS Syndrome Feel Like?